 - Evidence To Support A GP Negligence Claim

-- How Much Compensation For GP Negligence?
+- How Much Compensation For GP Negligence Could I Claim?

 It’s important to note that GPs cannot stop patients from suffering all of the time.
 There are occasions where the patient’s symptoms cannot be cured no matter what action the GP takes.
 On these occasions, a claim against your doctor will be unlikely.
 The criteria your solicitor will check before accepting your case are: